Burke-Lauenroth-Lab/workflow_guidelines/README.md

 #### Submodules

 A [submodule](https://gist.github.com/gitaarik/8735255) is a repository embedded within your repository.
 Essentially, when using a submodule, your are making your code dependent upon another set of code.
-Submodules all your repository to use the code from another repository, without including the code base itself.
+Submodules let your repository use code from another repository, without including the code base itself.
 Instead, the submodule simply contains information that points to a specific commit in the other repository. _Never_ develop code within the submodule.

 Currently, the SOILWAT2 repository is pulled into the repositories of rSOILWAT2 and STEPWAT2 as a submodule.
 Additionally, we use [googletest](https://github.com/google/googletest) as a submodule for unit testing in SOILWAT2.

 Submodules can be tricky, so be conscientious about initializing, updating, and pointing the submodule to the correct commit or branch.
-More information about submodules can be found (here.)[https://blog.github.com/2016-02-01-working-with-submodules/] You can check where your submodule is pointing by opening the _.gitmodules_ file.
-This is a hidden file.
+More information about submodules can be found [here.](https://blog.github.com/2016-02-01-working-with-submodules/) You can check where your submodule is pointing by opening the _.gitmodules_ file, a hidden file.

 ## Developing Code <a name="develop"/>